Conduct Disorder/ Oppositional Defiant Disorder

 Anxiety and Stress

-Stress and anxiety are related, but often confused.
+Stress and anxiety are related, but are often confused.
 Stress is tension associated with a specific event (e.g. a test or a job), while anxiety is a non-specific worry about the future.
 To find relief, people with anxiety may turn to repetitive routines, preoccupations, or addictions.

 Conflict resolution is an important part of any relationship.
 Conflict plays a vital role in allowing two people to reconcile differing needs.
 Unfortunately, when conflict is handled poorly, it can cause distress in the relationship.